 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fenix Outdoor reported total carbon emissions of approximately 81,169,000 kg CO2e, with Scope 1 emissions at about 1,083,000 kg CO2e, Scope 2 emissions (market-based) at around 828,000 kg CO2e, and significant Scope 3 emissions totalling approximately 78,258,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 96,950,000 kg CO2e, indicating a reduction in emissions over the year.
+In 2024, Fenix Outdoor reported total carbon emissions of approximately 81,169,000 kg CO2e, with Scope 1 emissions at about 1,083,000 kg CO2e, Scope 2 emissions (market-based) at approximately 828,000 kg CO2e, and significant Scope 3 emissions of about 73,778,000 kg CO2e.
+The previous year, 2023, saw total emissions of about 96,950,000 kg CO2e, with Scope 1 at approximately 1,139,000 kg CO2e and Scope 2 (market-based) at around 721,000 kg CO2e.
 Fenix Outdoor has set ambitious reduction targets, aiming for a 40% absolute reduction in Scope 1 and Scope 2 emissions by 2025, using 2019 as the baseline year.
 Additionally, they are committed to achieving net zero emissions for both Scope 1 and Scope 2 by 2050.
 The company has also pledged to reduce emissions per product produced by 50% by 2025, focusing on purchased goods and services and upstream transportation.
-Since 2015, Fenix Outdoor has maintained CO2 neutrality in its own operations, demonstrating a long-term commitment to sustainability.
-The emissions data is sourced from Fenix Outdoor International AG, with no cascaded data from a parent organization.
-The company continues to align its climate strategy with industry standards, reflecting a proactive approach to addressing climate change.
+Since 2015, Fenix Outdoor has maintained CO2 neutrality in its own operations, reflecting a strong commitment to sustainability.
+The emissions data is sourced from Fenix Outdoor International AG, with no cascaded data from other corporate entities.

 Access structured emissions data, company-specific emission factors, and source documents